A festival goer since 1997 offers all the insider tricks to get the most from your visit!

 ^ Wear layers so you can enjoy the warm days and cool nights of Central Florida this time of year.
 Bring a light jacket or sweater if you are prone to get cold as I am convinced Disney controls the weather inside the (imaginary) park bubble.
 (Pure speculation on my part) It can be unbearably hot one minute and freezing the next.
 Come prepared or get ready to spend a pretty penny on a sweatshirt you may never wear again.
 Wouldn’t you rather spend that dough on more tasty bites?

 ^ Bring an umbrella or poncho.
-Rain can come out of nowhere and you don’t want to buy a Disney poncho, do you?
+Rain can come out of nowhere and your only option to stay semi-dry will be a Mickey poncho.

 ^ Wear sunscreen and sunglasses.
 A hat is a good option too.
 We are in Florida.
 It may be snowing elsewhere, but here we are under the scorching sun.
 Isn’t that why you come to Florida this time of year?

-^ If you are a Chase debit or credit card holder, enjoy a special perk from the festival’s presenting sponsor as you chill and recharge at the Chase Lounge at American Adventure Parlor.
-Complimentary beverages and comfy furniture will be a welcome break in your day.
-For air conditioned respite from the heat, take a stroll for some market shopping and a tequila flight inside the Mexico Pavilion or enjoy the show at the American Adventure building.
+^ For air conditioned respite from the heat, take a stroll for some market shopping and a tequila flight inside the Mexico Pavilion or enjoy the show at the American Adventure building.
+New in 2017 is the Light Lab in the Future World.
+This building is kept comfortably chilled.

 5. GO ON BUDGET

 It’s easy to blow your monthly budget at Epcot Food and Wine Festival.
 In addition to park admission, all the tasting bites and drinks, demos and premium events require an additional fee.
-On average, visitors will spend around $100 per person per day in tasting bites alone, not including any premium events and merchandise purchases.
+On average, visitors will spend around $150 per person per day in tasting bites alone, not including any premium events and merchandise purchases.
 This can be more, or less, depending on your eating habits.
 The best way to plan for this and enjoy the festival is to budget a set amount per person and pre-load it to your own Disney Gift Card, available at the merchandise stores.
 It is also the most convenient way to pay at each kiosk as you’ll wear it as a foodie fashion statement on your wrist.
-The cards can be re-loaded at any of the kiosks if you want to start with a lower amount and add later.
+The cards can be re-loaded at any cashier if you want to start with a lower amount and add later.
 They have a new design each year, making for a fun keepsake.
 Any amount not spent will remain on your card to use next visit or at select Disney destinations nationwide.
-In 2015, a new souvenir gift card can be purchased for $200 which includes a special lanyard.
+In 2015, a new souvenir gift card was introduced which includes a special lanyard.

 6. GO LEARN & GO PREMIUM